 Explore Sonnet 99

 Throughout this poem, the speaker accuses various flowers, such as a lily and a rose, of stealing bits of the Fair Youth’s appearance.
-He expresses his belief that the roses hold the youth’s breath and his complexion and the violet has been dyed with the youth’s blood.
+He expresses his belief that the roses hold the youth’s breath and his complexion and the violet have been dyed with the youth’s blood.
 All of these examples are attempts to convey to the reader how like natural beauty the Fair Youth’s appearance is.

 ‘Sonnet 99 ’ by William Shakespeare is a single stanza poem that is made up of fourteen lines.
 It is a good example of the English or Shakespearean sonnet (sometimes also known as the Elizabethan).
 This form requires that the sonnet be made up of three quatrains, or sets of four lines, and one concluding couplet or set of two rhyming lines.